phaserjs/phaser/README.md

 * Tween.interpolation has a new parameter `context` which allows you to define the context in which the interpolation function will run.
 * ArraySet.getByKey gets an item from the set based on the property strictly equaling the value given.
 * A State swap now sets the Loader.reset `hard` parameter to `true` by default.
 This will null any Loader.preloadSprite that may have been set.
+* You can now set a `resolution` property in your Game Configuration object.
+This will be read when the Pixi renderer instance is created and used to set the resolution within that (#1621)

 ### Bug Fixes